Community Grants Program FAQs

 General FAQs

-Will the corporations that fund Rust be making the grant selection decisions?
+Will the corporate members that fund the Rust Foundation be making the grant selection decisions?

 Can I contact Rust Foundation Board members to talk more about my application?